rubicon/rubicon-free-sleep/README.md

 1. Vitals (Heart rate, breath rate, HRV) `biometrics/stream/stream.py` - This runs 24/7 and calculates vitals when it detects presence.
-Vitals are inserted once every 60 seconds & you can access the raw data @ <POD_IP>/api/metrics/vitals **Data will not show in the UI if you don't have scheduled on/off times and daily primes enabled**
+Vitals are inserted once every 60 seconds & you can access the raw data @ <POD_IP>/api/metrics/vitals

-2. Sleep periods `biometrics/sleep_detection/analyze_sleep.py` - This is scheduled under `server/src/jobs/jobScheduler.ts`
-DEPENDS ON:
-- Scheduled on/off times
-  - The sleep period is only calculated whenever the pod is scheduled to turn off on a side for that day
-- Daily priming enabled (this should be during a period no one is ever present on the pod)
-  - This establishes a base level threshold in order to detect when a user is present

 ## Limitations
 - Requires your device to be on the same Wi-Fi as the pod
 - No authentication is implemented
 - Pod 4 & 5 taps do not work

----

-## Overview
-Free Sleep is an open-source project designed to control and manage temperature schedules and settings for a device locally.
-It includes:
-- **Server**: A backend that interacts with the device through custom APIs.
-- **App**: A frontend React application for user-friendly interaction with the device.

-This project is intended to be entirely ran on an 8 sleep pod

 ---